AlgoMaster Logo

 5. Scalability Bottlenecks

-As the number of dependents grows, newFitnessDataPushed() becomes a lengthy sequence of method calls, each potentially with different parameters and error handling requirements.
-The method becomes a bottleneck that every developer must understand and modify.
+As the number of dependents grows, newFitnessDataPushed() becomes a lengthy sequence of method calls, each with different parameters and error handling requirements.
+Every developer who adds a feature must understand and modify this method.

 What We Really Need